Yohimbinos 2.5mg (Yohimbine Hydrochloride) Yohimbine hydrochloride

 -

-improvement in blood flow to the corpora cavernosa
+improved blood flow to the corpora cavernosa

 -